appexbuilding/appex-website/site/content/_index.md

       design, time, cost and quality aspects of any construction project.
 We have a large range of experts and subcontractors from which we’ve developed long term working relationships, which allows us to provide the best solutions to our Clients.
-Apex Building Group is licensed to construct all types of projects, and our experienced staff have the know how to get it done.
+Appex Building Group is licensed to construct all types of projects, and our experienced staff have the know how to get it done.
     feat_card: